 Serious side effects are rare.
-If you experience serious side effects from the vaccination, please call your GP.
+If you have serious side effects in the weeks after the vaccination, please call your GP.

 Who is the vaccine meant for?

-In the Netherlands, everyone from the age of 12 can make an appointment.
+In the Netherlands, everyone from the age of 5 is eligible for the vaccine.

 You can make an appointment by phone on 0800 7070.

 All of the vaccines used have been tested and approved.

 Pregnant women are more likely to get very sick from coronavirus.

 The advice is: get vaccinated if you are pregnant or trying to become pregnant.

 This advice comes from Dutch gynaecologists, midwives and paediatricians.

 Doctors and scientists studied corona vaccine safety during pregnancy.